Last Updated on June 8, 2023 by The Noms

 - Cookie Coating

 - Pumpkin Pie Spice

 The amaretto filling brings a subtle nutty flavor and sweetness, the almond flavor brightening the cinnamon and nutmeg flavors from the pumpkin spice coating of the snickerdoodles.
 We made our amaretto cream frosting with real amaretto liqueur (in you haven’t noticed, adding spirits to things is kind of our thing!)
-Likewise, if you wanted to make this for kids or non drinkers, you just as easily could use Pure Almond Extract to give the filling the same flavor.
+Likewise, if you wanted to make this for kids or non drinkers, you just as easily could use almond extract to give the filling the same flavor.

 Our Pumpkin Spice Snickerdoodle Whoopie Pies recipe were a big hit at our house.
 The oft spicy cookie and the sweet creamy filling combining to make a delicious sweet treat.
 These are going to be on our holiday party menu soon!